Employment Law Changes – An Opportunity for Employers

 27 January

-Removing the requirements for completion of Employment New Zealand online modules
+Eliminating the requirements for completion of Employment New Zealand online modules

 Accredited employers will no longer need to complete Employment New Zealand’s online modules or offer migrant workers paid time to do these.
 INZ will instead provide links to freely available Employment New Zealand or INZ webpages that set out employment rights and obligations at the most appropriate points in the immigration process.